 Marketing: Establish <Product> as the preferred choice for <Whom> in the <Segment> by building awareness & driving demand.

 Content Marketing: Build awareness and drive demand for <Product> as the preferred choice for <Whom> in the <Segment> by creating and promoting relevant content to relevant channels.

 Social Media Marketing: Build awareness and drive demand for <Product> as the preferred choice for <Whom> in the <Segment> by creating and promoting content to relevant social media channels

 Action for social media manager: Can you identify your company’s business objectives and translate them to your team’s objective?

 We create our products or services either to solve certain problems or entertain our customers.
 As a marketer, it’s important to clearly identify who they are and understand as much about them as we can.
 In order to rally the internal team and external agencies, it’s essential to create a fictional representation of our ideal customers.
 That’s called the Buyer’s Persona.
 They are based on real data about customer demographics and online behavior, along with educated speculation about their personal histories, motivations, and concerns.
-The benefits of buyer’s personas:
+The benefits of a buyer’s personas:

 - Make your audience real

 - Share a common understanding

 - Guide content creation

 Below is what a persona typically looks like: